giulio-ran/sql_retail_sales/README.md

 **Project Title**: Retail Sales Analysis
 **Level**: Beginner
-**Database**: `p1_retail_db`
+**Dataset**: `SQL - Retail Sales Analysis_utf `

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
+This project aims to analyze a dataset of retail sales, with the usage of a series of beginner-to-intermediate SQL queries.

 ## Objectives